With the Final Four remaining the king of nationally televised basketball events, the NCAA continues to rake in the cash.

 Today, March Madness reigns only behind the Super Bowl among the biggest annual sports events.
 There are no prerequisites for participation – anyone can create a bracket, and as many as 60 million Americans do.

 Viewership numbers are nowhere near that of the Super Bowl, but they don’t need to be.
-Last year’s championship game was watched by a record 28.3 million people.
-This was more than both the last game of the 2015 NBA Finals and the 2016 College Football Championship.
+Last year’s championship game was watched by a total of 26.1 million people.
+This was more than the peak of the 2017 NBA Finals and barely less than the 2017 College Football Championship.
 In all three cases annual viewership is on the rise, but nothing compares to the revenue gains March Madness has seen.

 With Turner Sports preparing to broadcast the Final Four games in virtual reality and total ad revenue expected to rise as high as $1.3 billion, the future of the tournament is incredibly bright.